mbahvw/kit-katacoda-scenarios/kubectl-intermediate/finish.md

-You have successfully completed.
+You have successfully completed the scenario!!

-In this scenario, you have learned:
--  list
--  text
--  text
--  text
--  text
--  text